Visit Yongpyong Ski Resort, one of the best ski resorts in Korea, for a world-class ski experience this winter!

 Did you ever wonder where the back hug scene was taken?

 It’s when Shin finally confesses his feelings to Eun-Tak and gives her a back hug against this amazingly beautiful backdrop, the Dragon Peak Sky Garden.

-Try to drop by this garden when you visit Yongpyong Resort.
-It’s indeed the perfect place to go with a special someone and maybe even recreate the scene!
+Try to drop by this garden when you visit Yongpyong Resort because it’s indeed the perfect place to go with a special someone and maybe even recreate the scene!

-As she rides, Eun-Tak lights up a match to summon Shin who, to her disappointment, doesn’t show up.
-Or so she thinks.
+As she rides, Eun-Tak lights up a match to summon Shin.
+But to her disappointment, he doesn’t show up, or so she thinks.

-As she approaches the area to alight from the gondola, she lights up with a smile on her face as she sees Shin, waiting for her with his hand extended towards her.
+As she approaches the area to alight from the gondola, she lights up with a smile on her face.
+She notices Shin who was waiting for her with his hand extended towards her.

 Well, this was another scene that made our hearts melt, seeing how lovingly they both gaze at each other.